sbnguah/MedStatsBook/_book/Normality.md

 **Q-Q plot**: Finally, the Q-Q plot with a line.
 This graphical modality plots the actual values of the data against a theoretical normal distribution.
-Thus, if all the dots were to be in a straight line and along the line drawn that will the ideal normal distribution.
-We therefore use this principle to determine if our data is for instance heave at the tails, indicating skewness.
+Thus, if all the dots were to be in a straight line and along the line drawn that would be the ideal normal distribution.
+We therefore use this principle to determine if our data is for instance heavy at the tails, indicating skewness.
 The Q-Q plot of our data is as done below: